 - Help EU SMES identify a winning market entry approach and offer practical tools and route to strategy implementation

-“Keys To Japan” will assist EU SMEs with the definition and production of detailed, real-world and high quality market entry strategies in Japan.
-To do so, the KTJ service will leverage the expertise of services such as the Japan Market Entry Competition (http://www.jmec.gr.jp) or the European Satellite Navigation Competition (http://www.galileo-masters.eu) and co-sponsor the draft of generic and detailed market entry/expansion plans for a selected number of EU SMEs with the potential for a long-term commitment and interest to approaching the Japanese market.
+“Keys To Japan” assists EU SMEs with the definition and production of detailed, real-world and high quality market entry strategies in Japan.
+To do so, the KTJ service leverages the expertise of services such as the Japan Market Entry Competition (http://www.jmec.gr.jp) or the European Satellite Navigation Competition (http://www.galileo-masters.eu) and co-sponsors the draft of generic and detailed market entry/expansion plans for a selected number of EU SMEs with the potential for a long-term commitment and interest to approaching the Japanese market.

-In accordance with the project of the Directorate-General for Enterprise & Industry of the European Commission to develop a global platform providing EU businesses with relevant information about business with third countries, the EU-Japan Centre has launched in January 2014 a new website (complete with webinars, e-learning sessions, Experts’ publications) dedicated to providing practical business information on Japan to EU companies.
+In accordance with the project of the Directorate-General for Enterprise & Industry of the European Commission to develop a global platform providing EU businesses with relevant information about business with third countries, the EU-Japan Centre runs a website (together with webinars, e-learning sessions, Experts’ publications) dedicated to providing practical business information on Japan to EU companies.

 On 17 July 2018, the European Union and Japan signed an Economic Partnership Agreement (EPA), the biggest trade agreement ever negotiated by the EU that will create an open trade zone covering over 600 million people.
 The agreement entered into force on Friday, 1 February 2019.